ICT-Mahidol/Gemini-2023/Echo.md

 ### Developer
 1. (2.5.8) The system allows developers to access only the Maintenance and Test level.
 2. (2.5.8) The system allows developers to access only the Monitoring and Testing modes.
-3. (2.7.4 B) The system’s observing program should be available to the developer for review and adjustment of the program.

 ### Administrator